-NAME: PROGRAM: I am declaring that I am pregnar (month and year only). .
-I believe that I became pregnant disclosure of a formal notifica Guidelines for the Pregnant S (500mrem) from occupational e to the Program Director, in writing, I am making voluntation to the director that I am pregnant.
-Under the Program ident , I understand the fetal dose is not allowed to exceed 5m posure to radiation, during my entire pregnancy.
-I understate already received since becoming pregnant.
-1 0 1 I will inform the Program Director in writing as soon as the right to revoke this declaration of pregnancy at any time. sign a revocation form.
-Signature of student Date the above individual that she is pregnant.
-I have explained to xposure to as low as reasonable achievable (ALARA).
-Program Director Date I have evaluated her prior expos the developing embryo/fetus. re and established appropriate limits to control the dose to Radiation Safety Officer or Des gnee Date
+NAME: PROGRAM: I am declaring that I am pregna (month and year only). ant.
+I believe that I became pregnant disclosure of a formal notific Guidelines for the Pregnant (500mrem) from occupational n to the Program Director, in writing, I am notation to the director that I am pregnant.
+Under Student , I understand the fetal dose is not allowed exposure to radiation, during my entire pregnant ave already received since becoming pregnant. er the Program's d to exceed 5mSv 1 0 ed, I will inform the Program Director in writing and the right to revoke this declaration of pregnance to sign a revocation form.
+Signature of student Date m the above individual that she is pregnant.
+I have r exposure to as low as reasonable achievable (AI - Program Director Date I have evaluated her prior expo the developing embryo/fetus. sure and established appropriate limits to control to the dose to Radiation Safety Officer or De signee Date